DanCQ/Canvas-Workshop/README.md

 <a href="https://canvas-workshop.pages.dev/">Canvas Workshop</a>

-Interact with the cursor to build on the visuals.
+Interact with the cursor, or keep clicking, to see a culmination of visuals effects.

 Warning: flashing colors.